J. E. B. Seely, 1st Baron Mottistone: Background

 Seely was born at Brookhill Hall in the village of Pinxton in Derbyshire on 31 May 1868.
 He was the seventh child, and fourth son, of Sir Charles Seely, 1st Baronet (1833–1915).

 Seely was a member of a family of politicians, industrialists and significant landowners.
 His grandfather Charles Seely (1803–1887) was a noted Radical Member of Parliament and philanthropist and was famous for hosting Giuseppe Garibaldi, the Italian revolutionary hero, in London and the Isle of Wight in 1864.
-Seely's father and brother Sir Charles Seely, 2nd Baronet were also MPs, as would later be his nephew Sir Hugh Seely, 3rd Baronet and 1st Baron Sherwood, who became Under-Secretary of State for Air during the Second World War.
+Seely's father as well as his brother Sir Charles Seely, 2nd Baronet, were also MPs, as would later be his nephew Sir Hugh Seely, 3rd Baronet and 1st Baron Sherwood, who became Under-Secretary of State for Air during the Second World War.

 The family had homes in Nottinghamshire and the Isle of Wight as well as extensive property in London.
 He is still associated with the Isle of Wight, where he spent his holidays whilst growing up.
-His aunt's husband, Colonel Harry Gore Browne, won the Victoria Cross during the Indian Mutiny.
-Gore Browne was manager of the extensive Seely estates on the Isle of Wight.
+His aunt's husband, Colonel Henry Gore-Browne, won the Victoria Cross during the Indian Mutiny.
+Gore-Browne was manager of the extensive Seely estates on the Isle of Wight.
 Queen Victoria lived nearby at her favourite residence, Osborne House.

 Early life

 He was educated at Harrow School, where he fagged for Stanley Baldwin.
 He also met Winston Churchill, who became a lifelong friend.
-He then studied at Trinity College, Cambridge 1887–90.
+He then studied at Trinity College, Cambridge, 1887–90.

 Seely served in the Hampshire Yeomanry, in which he was commissioned as a second lieutenant, while still an undergraduate, on 7 December 1889.
 He was promoted to lieutenant on 23 December 1891 and to captain on 31 May 1892.

 He joined the Inner Temple and was called to the Bar in 1897.

 Second Boer War

 Following the outbreak of the Second Boer War he was commissioned as a captain in the Imperial Yeomanry on 7 February 1900, having succeeded in arranging transport to South Africa for his squadron the same week, with the assistance of his uncle Sir Francis Evans, 1st Baronet, chairman of the Union Castle Line.
-He is remembered in South Africa as the commander that placed the 14-year-old Japie Greyling (1890-1954) against a wall in front of a firing squad, threatening to have him executed if he did not provide information about the Boer forces in the area.
+He is remembered in South Africa as the commander that placed the 11-year-old Japie Greyling (1890-1954) against a wall in front of a firing squad, threatening to have him executed if he did not provide information about the Boer forces in the area.
 The boy refused to cooperate, and was freed.
 Several memorials still exist in South Africa today, attesting to the remarkable story.

 He served bravely, if a little insubordinately.
 He was mentioned in despatches and awarded a medal with four clasps, as well as the Distinguished Service Order (DSO) in November 1900.